What is TIMSS?

 What is an estimate?

 An estimate is a value (achievement score or percentage of learners) that is inferred for the whole Grade 9 leaner population based on the data collected from a sample of Grade 9 leaners.
-Estimation is a technique that systematically adjusts the sample data to determine an estimated value for the population.
+Estimation is a process that systematically adjusts the sample data to determine an estimated value for the population.

 What is the standard deviation?